tgolubev/Parallel-2D-LJMD/README.md

  the effects on atomic-like particles due to a moving external electric potential which is controlled by the XBox One Controller.

- For a description of the molecular dynamics algorithms, see my report at: https://github.com/tgolubev/Computational-Physics-PHY905MSU/blob/master/Project4/molecular_dynamics/Report/Project4.pdf
+ For a description of general molecular dynamics algorithms, see my report at: https://github.com/tgolubev/Computational-Physics-PHY905MSU/blob/master/Project4/molecular_dynamics/Report/Project4.pdf

+ The GitHub Repo of this code is: https://github.com/tgolubev/Parallel-2D-LJMD

+ Authors: Liam Clink, Zane Crawford, Forrest Glines, Timofey Golubev, Xukun Xiang

+ Acknowledgements:
+  Initial inspiration (with permission) for the molecular dynamics Model code is from the serial skeleton code found at: https://github.com/andeplane/molecular-dynamics-fys3150.

 ## Code structure:
- Model contains the parallelized molecular dynamics calculations (By Timofey Golubev and Xukun Xiang) View contains the code for OpenGL real-time visualization (By Liam Clink and Zane Crawford) Controller contains code for interacting with the XBox Controller (By Forrest Glines)
+*  Model contains the parallelized molecular dynamics calculations (By Timofey Golubev and Xukun Xiang)
+*  View contains the code for OpenGL real-time visualization (By Liam Clink and Zane Crawford)
+* Controller contains code for interacting with the XBox Controller (By Forrest Glines)

 ## Building
 To build with the model and view, run: